SStealth12/CSOPESY/README.md

 2. Extract the ZIP file to any folder on your computer.

-3. Inside the extracted folder, locate the `.sln` file (e.g., CSOPESY MO.sln) and double-click it to open in Visual Studio.
+3. Inside the extracted folder, locate the `.sln` file (CSOPESY MO.sln) and double-click it to open in Visual Studio.

 4. In Visual Studio, open the `main.cpp` file from the Solution Explorer panel.